Xaminate/Wave/README.md

 # I have created a website specifically for this project.
 Pretty soon, I will stop uploading here and upload there.
 So if you want to see the latest news and versions for Wave,
-# please head to this site.
+# Please head to this site.

 https://sites.google.com/view/projectwave/home